Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 And don't neglect to factor in convenience.

-As with all of the best hiking gear, you'll do a delicate dance between the pros and cons.
+As with all of the best hiking gear, you have to do a delicate dance between the pros and cons, keeping price in mind.

-Car camping means that you set up a base camp at your camp site, intent upon enjoying day hiking for however many days you are lucky enough to be camping.
+Car camping means that you set up a base camp at your camp site to enjoy day hiking for however many days you are lucky enough to be in that spot.